Kay Musical Instrument Company: Activity on Kuhrmeyer-era (1931–1955)

 left: Kay Kraft Venetian guitar, played by Fields Ward of The Bog Trotters Band in 1937. right: Kay acoustic guitar, played by Deacon John Moore in 2009.

 The company initially manufactured only traditional folk instruments such as mandolins, tenor guitars and banjos, but eventually grew to make a wide variety of stringed instruments, including violins, cellos, double basses and a variety of different types of guitars, including electric, classical, lap steel and semi-acoustic models.

-In addition to manufacturing instruments for sale under its own brands (like Kay Kraft and Kamico), Kay was also a prolific manufacturer of guitars for retailers across the nation who would order instruments with custom branding to be resold as "house brand" instruments.
+In addition to manufacturing instruments for sale under its own brands (like Kay Kraft and Kamico), Kay was also a manufacturer of guitars for retailers who would order instruments with custom branding to be resold as "house brand" instruments.

 Kay also made guitar amplifiers, beginning with designs carried over from the old Stromberg company.
 Kay eventually subcontracted its amplifier production to Chicago music industry rival Valco in the 1950s.